Probate Q&A Series

 Detailed Answer

 The safest route is to negotiate an agreement or seek a court-ordered partition.
 A partition action (see N.C.
-Gen. Stat. § 46-1 at ncleg.gov/GS_46-1) lets a judge decide how to divide or sell the property.
+Gen. Stat. § 46A-1 at ncleg.gov/GS_46-1) lets a judge decide how to divide or sell the property.
 Alternatively, a written agreement signed by all owners can outline lock-changing procedures, key distribution, and access rights.

 Key Points to Consider

-• Breaking and Entering Statute: N.C.
-Gen. Stat. § 14-54 prohibits unauthorized entry.
+• Breaking or Entering Statute: N.C.
+Gen. Stat. § 14-54 addresses unauthorized breaking or entering.

-• Criminal Trespass: N.C.
-Gen. Stat. § 14-159.13 covers entry without consent.
+• Second-Degree Trespass: N.C.
+Gen. Stat. § 14-159.13 addresses certain entry without authorization.

 • Written Agreement: Secure consent from all co-owners before changing locks.